-Simple scheduling is for those that need the overview to forecast resource availability and nothing else.
-It can be a tool to provide a link between budget and the plan.
+Simple scheduling is for those that need the overview for forecasting resource availability and nothing else.
+It can be a tool to provide a link between the budget and the plan.

 Our users have described it as dragging and dropping tasks to available resources with the right skills.
 They use all-day tasks and they don't adjust the utilization.
 For them, scheduling is a way to visualize their data.
 Visualization using Gantt charts makes data easy to read and absorb.

 Scheduling isn’t necessarily done for better communication inside the project team or for collaboration which might sound like an illegal thing to say in today’s project management world.
 However, resource scheduling is done to give those that plan the work a better understanding of what’s going on.
 If done right, it will improve team communication and collaboration.

 Simple scheduling should be done as often as needed.
 That’s the rule with any kind of resource planning.
 Plans only make sense if they are up to date.
 If there are changes, the changes should be apparent in the plans.
 If a new project accepted, the resource schedule should be updated.
 Otherwise, the resource schedule has no point.
 That being said, resource scheduling is most often done once a week or even less than that.

 Resource scheduling is for those that need to visualize the data using Gantt charts.
 It’s usually not the only resource planning that’s done in the organization.
 Resource planning software like Ganttic is more commonly an approachable scheduling addition to a complicated ERP system.